PhenomDevel/PhenomRaidTools/README.md

 ## Help
 I have setup a discord server up and running for every kind of question.
 Feel free to enter and ask what you have trouble with.
 [Discord](https://discord.gg/j5yGbK)
 ## TODOs
-- Add placeholders for interpolating event information (%target = target of the spell cast as target for the message etc.)
-	- %target
-	- %source
 - Add condition counter for timer ( timer only starts after the conditon was met x times)
 - Add trigger for DBM / BW - On hold
 - Be able to configure multiple conditions for each trigger.
 Like trigger on ENCOUNTER_START *or* SPELL_CAST_SUCCESS/123